 This coleslaw is a great side dish to share at your next summer bbq, potluck, or picnic.
 Pair it with slow cooker pulled pork, shredded salsa chicken tacos, all your favorite BBQ recipes, corn on the cob, and potato salad!

-Finally, I do not recommend freezing coleslaw.
+Leftovers will keep for 2-3 days when stored in an airtight container in the refrigerator.
+I do not recommend freezing coleslaw.
 Raw cabbage does not freeze and thaw well.

 - Prepare and shred your cabbage.
 Quarter your cabbage through the core.
 Cut out the core and remove the outer leaves.
 Cut each quarter in half crosswise and use a large chef's knife to finely shred.
 Transfer to a large bowl.
 Add the shredded purple cabbage and shredded carrots to the same bowl and toss to mix.